ampersand-five/mac-setup/README.md

 ### Micromamba
 - Conda, from Anaconda, is a package installer.
-Poetry is another package installer, but Poetry is only python.
+Poetry is another package installer, but Poetry is only Python.
 Conda can do python and non-python packages which is what data science needs because there are some packages that are not python that are used in data science.
 Mamba is a replacement for Conda as it is faster.
 - Install Micromamba, which a small self-contained mamba without conda bloat.